modoterra/swirl/SECURITY.md

 ## Reporting a Vulnerability

-If you have discovered a vulnerability in the original source code of SWIRL, please email secops@modoterra.xyz outlining the vulnerability in terms of scope, affected code and steps to reproduce.
+If you have discovered a vulnerability in the original source code of Swirl, please email secops@modoterra.xyz outlining the vulnerability in terms of scope, affected code and steps to reproduce.